☰ Informazioni

 • Full Professor of Thermal Sciences, Energy Systems and Building Physics, University of L’Aquila, Italy, since 2020

-• Researcher in Thermal Engineering and Industrial Energy Systems, University of L'Aquila, Italy, 1995–2006
+• Researcher in Thermal Engineering and Industrial Energy Systems, University of L'Aquila, 1995–2006

 • Associate Researcher, ISASI CNR, Pozzuoli, Italy, 2016–2021